BcnBitcoinOnly/bitcoin-basecamp/bare-metal-apps.md

 Allow Nginx in the firewall
 ```
-sudo ufw allow from 0.0.0.0 to any port 80 proto tcp comment 'Nginx HTTP'
+sudo ufw allow from 0.0.0.0 to any port 80 proto tcp comment 'Webserver Nginx HTTP'
-sudo ufw allow from 0.0.0.0 to any port 443 proto tcp comment 'Nginx HTTPS'
+sudo ufw allow from 0.0.0.0 to any port 443 proto tcp comment 'Webserver Nginx HTTPS'
 ```